The

 and Camas Creek in Umatilla County.
 The name is taken from

-that of a favorite food of the western Indians, the Camassia
+that of a favorite food of the western Native Americans, the Camassia

 bulb, a plant related to the scilla.
 The word was derived

-from the Nootka Indian word chamass, meaning "fruit"
+from the Nootka Native American word chamass, meaning "fruit"

 or "sweet."
 It was adopted into the Chinook jargon